 Don’t forget praising it with positive reward programs

 This can do wonders in boosting self-confidence in your child.
 It can be anything from treating his favorite meal, presenting a toy, planning an outing, and so on.
 Rewarding your child will send him the message that he can overcome this challenge.
 Also, use a positive sentence like, “you did a great job by staying in the bed” or “You are brave”.
 This helps him know that he did it himself and ultimately removing the fear of the dark forever.

 When does the fear of night typically start and end?

 Children are often afraid at night, starting at the age of 3 or 4 in their preschool years.
 A fear usually lasts for a few weeks or months

 How to deal with my child’s growing anxieties turning into fear?

-Nightmare anxieties are the common issues that children face.
+Nightmare anxieties are common issues that children face.
 According to the child psychologist, children are unaware of these difficulties and not able to figure out the right cause of developing anxiety.
-When not treated on time, the anxiety with the time grows in the child and starts affecting their day to day life in general.
+When not treated on time, the anxiety with time grows in the child and starts affecting their day to day life in general.